-Parties may opt for Mediation/Arbitration when there is a possibility of resolving the conflict in mediation but parties want certainty that a result will be forthcoming even if mediation fails.
-The process would start as an ordinary mediation with the exception that parties contract with the mediator/arbitrator that if mediation fails, the process will move into an arbitration.
+Parties may choose Mediation/Arbitration when there is a possibility of resolving the conflict in mediation but parties want certainty that a result will be forthcoming even if mediation fails.
+The process would start as an ordinary mediation with the exception that parties contract with the mediator/arbitrator to ensure that if mediation fails, the process will move into an arbitration.

 Alternative Dispute Resolution

-We offer mediation services with experienced mediators to help families resolve conflict through a cooperative, process.
-The mediator is an impartial third party who assists participant in negotiating an agreement regarding any aspect of their family law matters.
-This process can include each party’s lawyers or can be done without their counsel.
+We offer mediation services with experienced mediators to help families resolve conflict through a cooperative process.
+A mediator is an impartial third party who assists participants in negotiating agreements regarding any aspect of their family law matter.
+This process may include each party’s lawyers, or can be done without their counsel.
 Parties are in charge of their own outcome and are often able to reach an amicable resolution without the need to pursue litigation through the courts.

 The court process is not always the most viable, timely or cost effective method of resolving conflict.
 When parties are unable to reach a settlement on their own, they may choose to pursue Arbitration.
 You may select any of our qualified Arbitrators who are retained privately to hear evidence and make a determination to bind the parties.
-An Arbitration Award is just as binding as a Court Order.
+An Arbitration Award is binding on the parties as would be a Court Order.
 Some of the advantages of choosing to attend arbitration over courtroom litigation are: